jkittley/Arduino-Websocket-Webpage/README.md

 Install all the library requirements
 * ```sudo pip3 install -r requirements.txt```

-That's it, now we can test the web server.
+That's it.
+Now we can test the web server.
 * ```sudo python3 webserver.py --prod```

 You should see something like this: